TRIQS/nda/doc/ex3.md

 > **Note**: Be careful when reusing an object after it has been moved (see the note at @ref ex2_p3)!

-@subsection ex3_p3 Assigning an nda::Array to an array
+@section ex3_p3 Assigning an nda::Array to an array

 To assign an object that satisfies the nda::Array concept to an array is similar to @ref ex2_p5.